ripple/ripple-rest/docs/REF.md

   }
 }
 ```
++ `source_transaction_id` is a required field that is used to prevent duplicate payments and confirm that payments have been validated.
+If `ripple-rest` is in the process of submitting a payment with a given `source_transaction_id` and the same user submits another payment with the same `source_transaction_id` before they have received a `Notification` about the first one, `ripple-rest` will NOT submit the second payment to `rippled`.
+The `source_transaction_id` should also be used to confirm that outgoing payments have been validated and written into the Ripple Ledger by looking for the `source_transaction_id` submitted here in `Notification`s of validated payments.
+See the [Guide](GUIDE.md) for more information
 + `destination_amount` is an [`Amount` object](#1-amount)

 The full set of fields accepted on `Payment` submission is as follows: